The Early Days: Presbyterian Meeting House Burial Ground

-Shift to a New Site: The Presbyterian Cemetery on Hamilton Lane
+Shift to a New Site

-A Monument of Reverence: The Tomb of the Unknown Soldier of the American Revolution
+The Tomb of the Unknown Soldier of the American Revolution

-In 1929, the National Society of the Children of the American Revolution erected the Tomb of the Unknown Soldier of the American Revolution.
-This monument serves as a tribute to an anonymous patriot whose remains were discovered in 1826 during the construction of St. Mary’s Catholic Church, now known as The Basilica of Saint Mary.
-Situated adjacent to the Meeting House, the Basilica provides further insights into the historical context of the era.
+In 1929, the National Society of the Children of the American Revolution erected the Tomb of the Unknown Soldier of the American Revolution within the Old Presbyterian Meeting House’s 18th-century burial ground.
+This monument pays tribute to an unidentified patriot whose remains were discovered in 1826 during the construction of St. Mary’s Catholic Church, now known as the Basilica of Saint Mary.

 Here lies a soldier of the revolution whose identity is known but to God He was an idealism that recognized a supreme being that planted religious liberty on our shores that overthrew despotism that established a peoples government that wrote a constitution setting metes and bounds of delegated authority that fixed a standard of value upon men above gold and lifted high the touch of civil liberty along the pathway of mankind.
 In ourselves his soul exists as part of ours his memory’s mansion/ |

-Historical Contributions and Commemoration: Mary Gregory Crauford Powell
+Mary Gregory Crauford Powell

 Read more about the Presbyterian Cemetery at this [link].